 - The surgeon will push another catheter with a very small balloon on the end over the guide wire and into the blocked area.

-- The balloon is then filled with air.
+- The balloon is then filled with contrast fluid to inflate the balloon.
 This opens the blocked vessel and restores blood flow to your heart.

 A stent may also be placed in the blocked area.
 The stent is inserted at the same time as the balloon catheter.
 It expands when the balloon is blown up.
 The stent is left in place to help keep the artery open.
 The balloon and all the wires are then removed.